 The mystery is told in three parts, from the perspective of murderous schemer Bud Corliss and the two sisters of his first victim.
 In 1956, A Kiss Before Dying became a feature film starring Robert Wagner, Virginia Leith, Joanne Woodward and Mary Astor.
 A 1991 revised remake starred Matt Dillon as Corliss and Sean Young as twin sisters who get involved with him.

 Levin served in the U.S. Army Signal Corps from 1953 to 1955.
 After being discharged, he spent much of his time devoted to the theater.
-Levin enjoyed some success with his adaptation of Mac Hyman's humorous novel No Time for Sergeants, about a military recruit from the country.
-The Broadway production featured Andy Griffith and Don Knotts.
+Levin enjoyed some success with his Broadway adaptation of Mac Hyman's humorous novel No Time for Sergeants, about a military recruit from the country.
+The production featured Andy Griffith and Don Knotts.

-Perhaps one of his greatest disappointments may have been the 1965 musical Drat!
-That Cat!, a comedy about a thief.
-Not only did he write the book for the play, but he also wrote all the lyrics for the music.
+Perhaps one of Levin's greatest disappointments may have been the 1965 musical Drat!
+That Cat!, a comedy about a thief for which he wrote the book and musical lyrics.
 The show ran for only a few performances before it closed.
+(A song from the musical, "She Touched Me," was remade into "He Touched Me" and became a hit for Barbra Streisand.)
 This failure did not deter Levin.
 He returned with another play, the mystery Dr. Cook's Garden, two years later.